-The pheasant daily limit for 2018 will be 3 roosters; on the Grassrope Unit the daily limit remains at 4 roosters.
+The pheasant daily limit for 2019 will be 3 roosters; on the Grassrope Unit the daily limit remains at 4 roosters.
 Prairie grouse (includes prairie-chickens and sharp-tailed grouse) limit is 3 per day combined.
+Bobwhite quail limit is 2 per day.

 Follow this link to purchase license online (the Grassrope Unit Daily Permit must be purchased directly from the Wildlife Office).